-What Your Team Should Do in the Development Period:
+What Your Team Should Do in the Development Phase

 - Stay in contact with you throughout, periodically meeting for check-ins.

-- Provide you a way to monitor your project as it’s being built.
+- Provide you with a way to monitor your project as it’s being built.

 - Your team doesn’t meet with you at all during the development phase, insisting on giving you the completed project all at once at the end of the period.